 Download your copy of the LVR DCP Software

-The ReCAP LVR DCP v1.00 Software and a software helpfile (SHF) are freely available for practitioners.
-Please follow the steps below in order to receive your copy:
+The ReCAP LVR DCP v1.00 Software and a software helpfile (SHF) are freely available for practitioners and are hosted by the Council for Scientific and Industrial Research (CSIR), South Africa.
+Please follow the steps below in order to download your copy:

 1. Please verify your system meets with the requirements to be able to download and run the software: